fcanas/Bayes/README.md

 ## Installation

+### Swift Package

+Bayes is built as a Swift package.

 ### CocoaPods

 Bayes is available as a [CocoaPod](http://cocoapods.org), but has not yet been versioned and submitted to trunk.
 So to use it: